Frequently Asked Questions

 Bringing children to the ceremony

-We ask that you not bring small children to commencement.
-They often become restless at long, formal ceremonies and would perhaps be more comfortable at other family activities surrounding your graduation.
+We recommend that you not bring small children to commencement.
+They often become restless at long, formal ceremonies.

 Academic regalia information